MicrochipTech/winc1500-wifi-smart-device-enablement-kit-aws-cloud/mobile-app/ios/README.md

-# The Amazon Cognito User Pools Sample
+# The iOS Smartphone APP Sample

 This directory contains all the source files for the iOS smartphone APP that used to sign-up/ sign-in account, register the Wi-Fi Smart Device Enablement Kit to the account, perfrom network provisioning and control or monitor the Wi-Fi Smart Device Enablement Kit.
 These features are implemented with the AWS Mobile SDK.